Ahmed Javed: Personal life

 Ahmad Javed comes from Lucknow.
 His father Mr. Qazi Mukhtar is a retired senior IAS officer.

 Ahmed Javed graduated in Bachelors in Arts from Delhi's St Stephen's College.
 Javed is married to Shabnam with whom he has two children, Amer and Zaara.His family are still in his home town Tanda Lucknow.

-He wears Khaki 'Khadi' uniform daily.
+He used to wear Khaki 'Khadi' uniform daily.
 He is an avid billiards player.

 Controversy

 Rakesh Maria's appointment

 There was a controversy over Maria's appointment as a commissioner though Ahmed Javed was the senior for the Commissioner of Police post.

 Ahmad Javed was surprised when his junior, Rakesh Maria, who is from the 1981 batch, had been appointed the CP instead of him.
 Many suspected political favouritism and questions were raised on how a junior-level officer had become the commissioner superseding the senior.
 In Feb 2014, Maria had taken charge as the Mumbai Police commissioner – a prestigious post – superseding his senior, Javed, who was then promoted by the Cong-NCP government as DG, Home Guards, a post that does not have much to offer to an officer.

 "Maria managed to get the post of Commissioner of Police as he was very close to some NCP leaders who helped him take the posting superseding seniors like IPS officer Vijay Kamble, who was made Thane Commissioner of Police and Ahmad Javed, who became DG, Home guards", said a police officer.
 Javed and Kamble had both protested at the time and some IPS officers, like Prem Krishna Jain, had even resigned, as they were upset with the government's system of appointing people.

 Javed could have never thought that he would become the Commissioner as he had already been promoted as Director General of Police and the post of Mumbai Police Commissioner is held by an officer of the rank of Additional DGP, which is a lower post.
 However the rank for the post for Commissioner was upgraded to that of Director General.
 After the announcement by the CM, Javed was appointed as Commissioner, which left Maria in confusion by the sudden announcement.

-The tables turned, with Maria proceeding on leave to protest against the government's decision.
-However most in the force felt that justice had finally been done and a deserving officer was finally, if not belatedly, appointed.
-After taking the reins of Commissioner, Javed had a very successful term.
-He introduced various new policing and citizen outreach schemes including the launch of the extremely popular Mumbai Police Twitter handle.